xkrejc70/tree-manager/README.md

 - Clone repo
 - Run MySQL server

-Run the following command to set up the MySQL database:
+Run the `init_db.sh` script to set up the MySQL database

-`init_db.sh`

-Enter your MySQL root password when prompted.
+Enter your MySQL password when prompted.
 This will create the **tree_manager** database and the _tree_nodes_ table with initial data.

 ### Express.js